goldorakiller/DmdPlay/README.md

 dmd-play communicates via a tcp connexion.

-dmd-play is to use with dmdserver from https://github.com/vpinball/libdmdutil
+dmd-play is to use with dmdserver from https://github.com/vpinball/libdmdutil (A cross platform library for performing DMD tasks.)

 # play an image from the client